Super Mario Bros. Crossover: Super Retro Squad / Super Action Squad

 In June 2012, Exploding Rabbit started a Kickstarter campaign to raise money for Super Retro Squad, a game inspired by Crossover.
-As all the elements in Crossover are copyrighted, Lead developer Jay Pavlina recognized he would not be able to make any profit on his time spent for that game, thus Super Retro Squad would feature original characters, art, and gameplay inspired by the characters and games from Crossover, and would be a commercial endeavour.
+As all the elements in Crossover are copyrighted, lead developer Jay Pavlina recognized he would not be able to make any profit on his time spent for that game, thus Super Retro Squad would feature original characters, art, and gameplay inspired by the characters and games from Crossover, and would be a commercial endeavour.
 The Kickstarter surpassed its initial $10,000 request, raising $53,509, and additional features were promised for having surpassed the goal.

-Unlike Crossover, Super Retro Squad was being made by a team of 6 members hand-picked by Jay.
+Unlike Crossover, Super Retro Squad was being made by a team of six members hand-picked by Jay.
 Development on Super Retro Squad began on October 1, 2012, under the Unity game engine.
 The project went under many changes, including visuals and game mechanics.

-In September 2013, it was renamed as Super Action Squad.
+By September 2013, it was renamed as Super Action Squad.
 Its development was indefinitely suspended.

 Glitch Strikers

-In February 2017, Exploding Rabbit announced that "Super Action Squad" was renamed to "Glitch Strikers", and development on the game resumed since.
+In February 2017, Exploding Rabbit announced that Super Action Squad was renamed to Glitch Strikers, and development on the game resumed since.
 It was released on Steam as part of its Greenlight service, and was approved for release.
-Glitch Strikers will contain level packs, in which each pack pertains to a certain character's environment/game, starting with "Hyper Manni Pals", a parody of Super Mario Bros.
-From there, all other level packs will be available as downloadable content on the Steam platform.
-As of 2022, there has been no news of further developments and may have been suspended indefinitely again.
+Glitch Strikers contains level packs, in which each pack pertains to a certain character's environment/game, starting with "Hyper Manni Pals", a parody of Super Mario Bros.
+From there, all other level packs were available as downloadable content on the Steam platform.